quii/monolith-to-micro/README.md

 Importantly we didn't derive this from hours of discussions around a whiteboard, we arrived at it from _something real_.
 We iterated on our code and learned what abstractions we needed.
 If they were wrong we can change them very easily compared to changing a distributed system.

 This is fine for now but lets pretend we want to make our recipe retrieving more sophisticated.
-Maybe it will have some ways of trawling recipe websites to scrape new content, maybe it's backed by an actual database and maybe it's doing a lot of complicated work and we will need to scale it horizontally.
+Maybe it will have some ways of trawling recipe websites to scrape new recipes, maybe it's backed by an actual database and maybe it's doing a lot of complicated work and we will need to scale it horizontally.

 What we hope here is that gRPC can help us smoothly evolve our architecture.

 ### Define our recipe protocol

-We will write a protobuf file which defines our recipe service.
+We will write a protobuf file which defines our recipe service based on the interface we've discovered through writing real software.

 ```proto
 syntax = "proto3";